sampozz/RoboticsProject/README.md

 ## Project Report

-The document [project_report](./project_report.pdf) contains a long and exhaustive report including the complete description of the code architecture, the UR5 and Shelfino motion planning strategies, the robotic vision algorithm and the outcomes of the project.
+The document [project_report](./project_report.pdf) contains an exhaustive report including the complete description of the code architecture, the UR5 and Shelfino motion planning strategies, the robotic vision algorithm and the outcomes of the project.

 ## Authors